The Ivy League Connection

 If, after checking out some of these others schools, they still choose a California school, then at least they’re making an informed decision.

-If you’re mind is made up that you will only be applying to California schools or a military academy, then the ILC is not for you.
+schools or a military academy, then the ILC is not for you.
 There are programs already in place to help pave the way for you.

 THE COST OF A COLLEGE EDUCATION

 Welcome to the Ivy League ConnectionAccording to UC Berkeley’s web site it costs in the neighborhood of $33,000 per year to attend Cal.
-For those of our young students who have never had to pay income taxes, this means that your parents would have to earn perhaps $46-48,000 per year before taxes just to come up with that $33,000.
+For those of our young students who have never had to pay income taxes, this means that their parents would have to earn perhaps $63,000 per year before taxes just to come up with that $33,000.
 And the costs are guaranteed to go up every year.

 Many of the schools we put our ILCers in touch with have large endowments available so our students can get a top-flight education with little or no cost to them and their families.
 They can even walk away from their collegiate years without student loans hanging over their heads.